CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 ### Defining hook points in plugins

-In addition to the hook points in `korp.py` listed above, you can define hook points in plugins by invoking callbacks with the name of the hook point by using the appropriate methods.
+In addition to the hook points in `korp` modules, listed above, you can define hook points in plugins by invoking callbacks with the name of the hook point by using the appropriate methods.
 For example, a logging plugin could implement a callback method `log` that could be called from other plugins, both callback and endpoint plugins.